joekwan/uw-html-email-system/README.md

 # University of Waterloo HTML email system

 This is summarized documentation for how to use this HTML email template system.
-For more information, refer to the documentation in the Documentation folder.
+For more comprehensive information, refer to the documentation in the Documentation folder.

 ## Layout variations